Victor-codigo/OrderList-client/README.md

 ```
 4. There is a make file with following commands:
    - `make setup-dev` Sets the application up for development
    - `make setup-deploy` Sets the application for production.
-(You have to modify this section to your own configuration)
+(You have to change this section according to your configuration)

 Execute the following command to build client for development:
 ```